-Anyone who has ever managed a checking account, scheduled a bill payment, or waited until a paycheck is deposited to make a purchase already knows the basics of cash flow forecasting.
+Anyone who has ever managed a checking account, scheduled a bill payment or waited until a paycheck is deposited to make a purchase already knows the basics of cash flow forecasting.
 In simple terms, cash flow forecasting is about predicting the inflows and outflows of money for a given entity, be it a person or a corporation.
 Of course for a corporation, there’s a lot more to it.
 In fact, planning and managing a corporation’s cash touches on just about every business area, making it the backbone of any successful company.
-And while rooted in a seemingly simple concept, cash flow forecasts are comprised of weighty considerations and complexities, often times making it difficult for finance teams to maintain optimal cash forecasting processes.
+And while rooted in a seemingly simple concept, better cash flow forecasting involves weighty considerations and complexities, often times making it difficult for finance teams to maintain optimal cash forecasting processes.
 Here are some key considerations to help you break down your approach into three general steps.

 Why is cash flow forecasting so critical to your business?